Student Success Coaching

-Executive functioning is essential to a student’s growth, learning ability, academic performance, and life .
+Student success coaching strengthens executive functioning skills, which are essential to a student’s growth, learning ability, academic performance, and life.

 School performance is affected by lost papers or assignments, forgotten homework, last minute work and careless mistakes.
 These learners don’t know how to begin long-term assignments and their workspaces, desks and backpacks resemble “black holes.”
 At home, mornings can be chaotic and misplaced clothing, sports equipment and school materials are a routine occurrence.
 Chores don’t get done unless nagging is constant.
 During the teen years, emotional outbursts are common and parents hold their breath when their son or daughter gets behind the wheel of a car or goes out with friends, fearful of the risks they might take.

-What are the elements of executive functioning that we focus on?
+What are the elements of executive functioning that we focus on for Student Success?

 • Emotional Control: The ability to manage emotions in order to achieve goals, complete tasks, or control and direct behavior.
 A young child with this skill is able to recover from a disappointment in a short time.
 A teenager is able to manage the anxiety of a game or test and still perform.